I'm Kara. This is my blog about my clothes and shoes. And sometimes other peoples' clothes and shoes. That's not weird at all, is it?

 So recently there has been some debate about the FTC rules about bloggers disclosing free stuff they get from companies to review.
 That's all well and good; I don't really care because no one gives me free stuff.
 I'm really more annoyed about celebrity product endorsements.
 I hate when you see a celebrity in an ad or on a commercial, shilling some product you just know they don't use.
 (Tiger Woods drives a Buick?
 Sarah Jessica Parker colors her own hair at home with Garnier??)

 A particularly irksome example of this phenomenon occurred in the November issue of Lucky.
-Rachel Bilson* (who's also on the cover) stars in a six page advertisement for Tresemme products: Note the text starting on line 4: "With the help of Tresemme, she achieves the most fashion-forward hairstyles to compliment each look."
+Rachel Bilson* (who's also on the cover) stars in a six page advertisement for Tresemme products:

 Then, about twenty pages later in the "Her Way" segment, she gives a recommendation for a shampoo and conditioner: Tresemme!
 No, wait, that would actually make sense.
 Instead, she recommends something called Davines Love Smoothing Shampoo and Conditioner, which will set you back $19 and $22, respectively.
 What?!
 Didn't you just spend six pages of ad space trying to convince me that Tresemme will make my hair look like yours for about $3 a bottle?
 Liar!